Shopify vs. WooCommerce – Which is the best eCommerce platform for your store?

 Shopify vs WooCommerce comparison – Dropshipping

-Dropshipping refers to an online business where an eCommerce store doesn’t need to keep a physical stock inventory.
+Dropshipping refers to an online business where an eCommerce store doesn’t need to manage a physical stock inventory.
 Instead, it fulfills orders by buying products from vendors and then shipping them directly to the customers.

 Due to low overhead expenses, dropshipping has become hugely popular around the world.
 Many of our users were keen to know which platform among WooCommerce and Shopify is ideal for dropshipping and which one of them is better for a dropshipping business.